Richard-Trantow/MorrellLab.github.io/_people/Connor-Depies.md

 twitter:
 ---

-Connor is an undergraduate student studying computer science.
+Connor is an undergraduate student studying mathematics.